Mobile apps are everywhere. No matter what you do in your daily routine, mobile apps are always associated with your chores.

 If you are planning to create an amazing product, the design should never be an afterthought.

 When the wireframe is ready, now is the time to start designing the app.
 Here, all the market research will come into use.
-You know your customer’s expectations and requirements so now you know how you want your app.
+You know your customer’s expectations and requirements so it would be easy to finalize the design of your application.

 Steve Jobs has rightly said,” Design is not just what it looks like, it is what it feels like.”

-The audience always get attracted towards beautiful things so make sure the app is beautifully designed.
-The user interface and experience design are the crucial factors that make a mobile app a huge success.
+The audience always gets attracted to beautiful things so make sure the app is beautifully designed.
+The user interface & experience are the crucial factors that make a mobile app a huge success.
+Therefore, it’s necessary to hire mobile app developers with years of expertise.

 The design stage should include:

-Here the data, interface, functionality, platform and technology architecture of the app should be specified in detail.
+- Workflow: Here the data, interface, functionality, platform, and technology architecture of the app should be specified in detail.

-While mockups demonstrate the mobile app display, prototype gives you the glimpse into the working of the app.
+- Prototype: While mockups demonstrate the mobile app display, the prototype gives you a glimpse into the working of the app.
 While mockups are dummies, prototypes are the demo versions.

-API connects the app, backend server/database and app with the OS components.
+- Application Programming Interface: API connects the app, backend server/database, and app with the OS components.

 Here is the process that is followed during the development phase: